 Utah law states that city and county governing bodies may not inhibit a woman's right to breastfeed in public and states that a breastfeeding woman is not in violation of any obscene or indecent exposure laws.

-In 2015, State and Local Government Employee Policies was passed.
-It reiterates language related to the federal law, adds a policy requiring support for breastfeeding, and requires a refrigerator be provided for breastfeeding purposes.
+In 2015, the State and Local Government Employee Policies was passed.
+It reiterates language related to the federal law, adds a policy requiring support for breastfeeding, and requires that a refrigerator be provided for breastfeeding purposes.
 It also prohibits public employers from discriminating against an employee who is breastfeeding in the workplace.
 Utah Legislature 2012 joint resolution encourages employers to make accommodations to meet the breastfeeding needs of their employees.
 It also recognizes the benefits of breastfeeding and provides for unpaid break time and appropriate space for employees who need to breastfeed or express milk.

 The U.S. Breastfeeding Committee (USBC) provide a breakdown of the federal law requiring employers to provide break time and a place to express milk at work.

 Breastfeedingpartners.org have an online resource that breaks down the Worksite Lactation Accommodation Law and provides business managers and employees with tools to comply with the law no matter the type or size of business.

 The passing of the Affordable Care Act has allowed working mothers, who are nursing, to breastfeed or express breast milk during their work day.
 In order for this initiative to become successful, education, outreach and worksite policy are necessary.
 Providing resources for breastfeeding mothers in the workplace can directly impact the overall health and well-being of a community.
 Listed below are a number of resources that can assist with creating and strengthening worksite breastfeeding policy.

 The State of Utah has a worksite lactation law, H.B.
 242, enacted in 2015.
 This law requires public employers to: